What is an R-value?

 What is Reflectivity?

-Reflectivity is a material “characteristic” that is quantified as a percentage of radiant energy that a material will reflect.
+Reflectivity is a material “characteristic” that is quantified as the percentage of radiant energy that a material will reflect.
 Example: The reflectivity of the metalized aluminum in Reflectix® products is very high (94%+).
 This makes for very efficient performing reflective insulation assemblies (quantified in R-values).

 What is a Reflective Insulation?